 Reliability analysis is a statistical tool used to evaluate the reliability and consistency of a system or process.
-It helps in analyzing the performance of a system or process over time to determine its level of reliability.
-This analysis can be used to identify potential failure points and to design systems and processes that are more reliable and efficient.
+It helps in analyzing the performance of a system or process over time

 There are several methods for conducting reliability analysis, including failure mode and effects analysis (FMEA), hazard analysis and critical control points (HACCP) and reliability-centred maintenance (RCM).
 Each method has its strengths and weaknesses and the choice of method depends on the specific needs of the system or process being analyzed.